 - Cheque for initial contribution to the PPF account of Rs.
 500 and above

 The interest generated on the investment made in the PPF account and the maturity amount are both tax free.
-Moreover, under Section 80C, the investments in PPF account offer a tax deduction of up to Rs.
-1.5 lakh annually.
+Moreover, under Section 80C of the Income Tax Act, the investments made in PPF accounts offer a tax deduction of up to Rs.
+1.5 lakh, annually.
 However, it must be noted that only one PPF account (either of the guardian or the minor) can avail a deduction limit of Rs.
 1.5 lakh.

 Q1.
 What is the minimum age for opening a PPF account?